 - Add toppings of your choosing!

-TIP: I sometimes make a batch of this oatmeal ahead of time and simply warm it up at breakfast.
+TIP: I sometimes make a batch of this oatmeal ahead of time, store it in the fridge, and simply warm it up at breakfast.

 Optional Add-Ins for Pumpkin Oatmeal

 You can add nutrients to your oatmeal with these optional ingredients.

 - Ground flaxseed: for fiber and healthy fats.